WHAT HAPPENED

 On 11 March 2024, Art Jameel rescinded their loan, a trapunto painting by Pacita Abad.

-A total of ten artworks have now been withdrawn from Unravel: The Power and Politics of Textiles in Art, in rejection of the Barbican's anti-Palestinian censorship and racism.
+A total of nine artworks have now been withdrawn from Unravel: The Power and Politics of Textiles in Art, in rejection of the Barbican's anti-Palestinian censorship and racism.

 Read Yto, Diedrick and Mounira's statements below.